-On April 23rd last year, Damian Lillard knocked down a series-clinching buzzer-beating three that handed the Portland Trail Blazers a 118-115 Game 5 victory.
+On April 23, 2019, Damian Lillard knocked down a series-clinching buzzer-beating triple that handed the Portland Trail Blazers a 118-115 Game 5 victory over the Oklahoma City Thunder.

-The near 37-foot game-winning three, which was launched from near the Blazers' half-court logo, not only eliminated the Oklahoma City Thunder in the first-round of the 2019 NBA playoffs but it also gave Lillard 50 points for the game.
+The near 37-foot game-winning 3, which was launched from near the Blazers' half-court logo, not only eliminated the Thunder in the first round of the 2019 NBA playoffs but also gave Lillard 50 points for the game.

-Lillard didn't just drop 50.
-To close out the series, while playing 45 of a possible 48 minutes, he also finished with seven rebounds, six assists, and three steals.
-He shot 17-of-33 (51.5%) from the field and nailed a playoff franchise record and playoff career-high 10 three-pointers on 18 attempts (55.6%).
+While playing 45 of a possible 48 minutes, Lillard also finished with seven rebounds, six assists and three steals.
+He shot 17-of-33 (51.5 percent) from the field and nailed a playoff franchise record and playoff career-high 10 3-pointers on 18 attempts (55.6 percent).

 "Damian's performance was probably the best performance I've seen in person," Blazers head coach Terry Stotts said in the postgame press conference.